arshiyaanali/Student-Study-Performance-Project/README.md

 - Health Impact: Better health indicators were associated with higher test scores.
 - Parental Involvement: Higher levels of parental involvement were linked to better academic outcomes.

-## Research Question
+Research Question:
 How do ethnicity, parental involvement, and student health impact the academic performance of students in terms of their ability to process information and achieve higher test scores?

-Expected Data Source
+Expected Data Source:
 The "Student Performance Linear Regression" dataset, which can be found on Kaggle.
 [Link to Dataset](https://www.kaggle.com/code/bhavikjikadara/student-performance-linear-regression-100)

 Techniques